 This month Gerla de Boer, tells us about the uprise of Italian restaurants in Cambridge

 It always surprises me how we seem to have a boom of the same products in our local food scene.
-Street Food, Artisan burgers and Gastro Pubs are some of them.
+Street food, artisan burgers and gastro pubs are some of them.
 Now we have an opening spree of Italian restaurants and cafes.
-Not quite sure where this has come from, but I do welcome it with open arms.
-I am a big fan of Italy and their cuisine.
-I spend quite a bit of time in this part of the world.
+I’m not quite sure where this has come from, but I do welcome it with open arms.
+I am big fan of Italy and its cuisine.
+I can often be found in this part of the world.

-When we think of Italian food, the first things which spring to our mind are Pizzas, tomatoes and Spaghetti Bolognese.
-These typical Italian dishes might be known as authentic Italian cuisine, but the origins lie surprisingly elsewhere.
-The earliest references to flatbread like bread were in Greece, Persia and Sardinia.
-Tomatoes originated from the Americas, and via Spain, they arrived in Italy in the 18th century.
-The popular flatbread from South Italy made its way to Naples where they topped it with tomato sauce and named it Pizza.
+When we think of Italian food, we think pizza’s, tomatoes and spaghetti bolognese.
+These typical Italian dishes might be known as true Italian cuisine, but the origins lies surprisingly elsewhere.
+The earliest references to flatbread like breads were in Greece, Persia and Sardinia.
+Tomatoes originate from the Americas and were introduced in Italy in the 18th century.
+The popular flatbread from South Italy made its way to Naples where they added tomato sauce and named it pizza.

 Authentic Italian cuisine is simple regional food.
-In the North, they like rich, creamy sauces, polenta and stuffed meats, in the South the typical Mediterranean cuisine such as tangy tomato sauces, olive oil and freshly steamed seafood.
-Italy is a diverse country, and they are proud of their local cuisine.
-Don’t try to feed a Milanese Spaghetti Bolognese; you might be in serious trouble!
+In the North, they like rich cream sauces, polenta and stuffed meats, in the South the typical Mediterranean cuisine such as tangy tomato sauces, olive oil and fresh steamed seafood.
+Italy is a diverse country and they are proud of their local cuisine.
+Don’t try to feed a Milanese Spaghetti Bolognese, you might be in serious trouble!

 One of the biggest success stories in Cambridge is Aromi.
 Within three years they opened three cafes and the fourth is in the planning.
 In the last half a year, we have seen new places popping up all over the place.
 Including street food!
 Here is our guide to Italian dining in Cambridge: